CSCfi/csc-user-guide/docs/computing/containers/overview.md

 ## Containers: A non-technical description

-As a beginner-friendly introduction of containers to non-IT professionals, container is like packaging a pet in a cage before traveling.
+As a beginner-friendly introduction of containers to non-IT professionals, let's use the analogy of packaging a pet in a cage before traveling.
 A pet essentially needs a living environment (food, water, etc) and a cage to contain the living environment.
-Once pet is packaged, traveler can take it (e.g, by car, train, flight, etc...) wherever he/she goes without affecting the function of the pet by the external environment.
+Once a pet is packaged, a traveler can take it (e.g, by car, train, flight, etc...) wherever he/she goes without affecting the function of the pet by the external environment.
 Similarly, imagine how a developer (like a traveler) would ensure the same functionality of an application (pet) independent of the host environment.
 One solution is to run the application in an isolated environment (just like caging).
 In other words, packaging